 Appeal – a request by a Plan participant or beneficiary that the Board of Trustees reconsider the claim under circumstances in which the initial claim was denied in whole or in part.

 Approved Facility – a legally operated institution, other than a hospital, that provides care and treatment through medical, diagnostic or surgical facilities on the premises, under the supervision of a physician, and is considered to be an approved facility by the Fund’s applicable network provider.

-Balance Billing – when a provider bills for the difference between the provider’s charge and the allowed amount.
+Balance Billing – when a provider bills the patient for the difference between the provider’s charge and the allowed amount.
 For example, if the provider’s charge is $100 and the allowed amount is $70, the provider may bill the patient for the remaining $30.
 A preferred provider may not balance bill a patient for covered services beyond the Patient Responsibility.
 Further, a non-participating provider may not balance bill a patient beyond the Patient Responsibility for any No Surprises Services.